Edinburgh Lions B.C.

 The Edinburgh Lions are a basketball club based in the city of Edinburgh, Scotland.
-Both the Men's and the Women's teams compete in the Scottish Basketball Championship, the highest level in Scotland and second tier of British basketball.
-The Lions also have two more Men's teams and a second Women's team, which all compete in the Lothian Basketball League.
+The Men's team compete in the 2nd Division of the Scottish Basketball Championship, the second highest level in Scotland and third tier of British basketball.
+The Lions also have two more Men's teams and a Women's team, which all compete in the Lothian Basketball League.

 Men

-The Men's Lions team play in Division 1 of the Scottish Basketball Championship, the top-tier basketball league in Scotland.
+The Men's Lions team play in Division 2 of the Scottish Basketball Championship.
 The team was promoted to National League Division 1 at the start of the 2018–19 season, after winning the 2017–18 Division 2 Playoff title and many successful years in the regional Lothian Basketball League, which they won in the 2011–12 season.
+After 4 seasons in the top-tier basketball league in Scotland, the team got relegated to National League Division 2 after finishing 9th at the end of the 2022-23 season, when Basketball Scotland decided to reduce the number of teams in the 1st Division to 8.